fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases.md

   "amount": 10000
 }
 ```
+**Note:**
+If you are placing a purchase order against an existing folio, you can also provide `folio_number` while creating a purchase order.

-#### 2.Send OTP to mobile/email and obtain consent for nomination details before creating payment for new folio creation
+#### 3. Send OTP to mobile/email and obtain consent for nomination details before creating payment for new folio creation

 **This step is applicable only for new folio creation. i.e. if it is a new investment under a new folio**